 “Yes, that’s it.”

-“Did the name of the room change at all?”
+“Did you change the name of the room?”

 “You noticed that?
-Yes, when we bought the place it was called Le Meunier Agité – the restless miller.
-We didn’t think that was a very relaxing name for a bedroom, so we changed it.”
+Yes, when we bought the place it was called Le Meunier Énervé – the restless miller.
+We didn’t think that was a very relaxing name for a bedroom.”

 “I can see why.
 Do you know how it got that name?”